NIVANorge/edna-runner/README.md

 -  fastaq files
   - identifier = Barcode
 - outoput can be used for both for MinKNOW and Epi2me
--  MinKNOW already "demultiplex" the sequences setting them in numbered barcode folders.
--
+- ...

 #### MinKNOW output
 - run on local machine (notebook workstation)
 - de-multiplexing
 - output = fastq files
   - folders structure
   - identifier = Barcode

 #### Epi2me